Genetic Counseling (GEN)

 Principles of oncology, cancer genetics, inherited syndromes, assessment, therapies and management in cancer care.
 Application to genetic counseling with an emphasis on familial and inherited risks.

-Application of psychosocial aspects of genetic and genomic medicine with an emphasis on genetic counseling and the general public.
-Implementation of peer-supervision for discussion of components of particularly challenging cases.
+Application of concepts related to genetic and genomic medicine with an emphasis on genetic counseling and the general public.
+Implementation of activities, discussion and peer learning for development of person and professional.

 GEN 625 Introduction to Research Methods and Genetic Counseling Literature 2